mm6/InternetOfThingsCourse/Weeks/week1.md

 ## Topics

 We begin the course with a discussion of business use cases and security concerns.
+We make a distinction between products, smart products, and connected products.
+Various types of tags are introduced to enable arbitrary "things" to play a roll in the IoT.

+The central article for the course, "Enabling the Internet of Things", is discussed.

 + Course mechanics
 + Smart, connected products